eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Experience with leading or contributing to open source projects
 + Experience with large scale messaging systems like Kafka or RabbitMQ or commercial systems.
 + messaging systems, such as AWS SQS, AWS Kinesis, Kafka, or RabbitMQ, ZeroMQ
++ skill set:
+	- Software Engineer, Messaging Platforms
+	- The Messaging Platform group is at the heart of messaging at The New York Times.
+Our mission is to create and maintain multiple messaging platforms and capabilities that deliver the right message at the right time to foster deep connections with people trying to understand the world.
+This work is key to driving customer acquisition, engagement, and reader loyalty.
+	- We do this by providing data-driven insights, user-friendly tooling, and cutting-edge technology that empowers our editorial and business teams to send highly personalized communications at the speed of breaking news.
+	- We are looking for a software engineer to join our messaging optimization team.
+This team is focused on building resilient, scalable back-end systems with client-agnostic APIs for our in-house messaging platform as well as managing our 3rd party messaging platform, Responsys.
+	- Contribute to the full development lifecycle of our products, performing activities related to design, development, testing, deployment, monitoring, and on-going support of our systems and capabilities.
+	- Work with product & stakeholders to identify requirements and platform needs.
+	- Design, implement, and document REST APIs inside a Go codebase.
+	- Design and build integrations between internal data pipelines  and our 3rd party marketing platform, Responsys.
+	- Automate workflows related to managing and updating data within the marketing platform.
+	- Collaborate proactively and effectively within a distributed team.
+	- Prioritize growth and development by learning the tools, resources, and processes that are used by the team; take ownership of personal improvement by regularly soliciting and incorporating feedback from others.
+	- You will report to the Engineering Manager of the Messaging Optimization team.
+	- 3+ years in building large scale software applications.
+	- Experience with relational and/or NoSQL databases (e.g., MySQL, PostgreSQL, MongoDB).
+	- Knowledgeable about cloud-based infrastructure and technologies (e.g., AWS, Azure, Google Cloud Platform).
+	- Extensive experience with building backend systems, including REST APIs.
+	- Unit/Integration testing experience.
+	- Strong problem-solving skills, excellent communication and collaboration.
+	- Experience integrating with martech tools & systems.
+	- Experience with Go.
+	- Experience with data engineering and data pipeline development.